najaxjs/najax/README.md

 ```

 ## Run unit tests
-- cd dir
-- npm -g install grunt
-- npm install
+- npm install && npm test
-- grunt test

-## Examples
-_(Coming soon)_

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt](https://github.com/cowboy/grunt).
+Lint and test your code using [standardjs](https://github.com/feross/standard).

-## License
-Copyright (c) 2012-2015 Alan Clarke
-Licensed under the MIT license.